WRRC

 Veterinary Care & Welfare

-Elephants require continuous and highly specialised medical care.
+Elephants require continuous and highly specialized medical care.
 Both CSR support and donations can significantly strengthen welfare outcomes by funding:

 • Medical treatments, routine health checks, diagnostics, foot care (a major health need), supplements, and emergency interventions